System Design Space

 Phase 4: Performance era (2023+)

-PyTorch strengthens compiler-driven acceleration while preserving research flexibility and developer experience.
+PyTorch strengthens compiler-driven acceleration while preserving research flexibility and the simplicity of day-to-day workflows.

 Detailed development timeline